-Brief profile of the Directors proposed to be appointed / re-appointed and otherinformation as stipulated under Listing Regulations and Secretarial Standard 2 are part ofthe Notice attached to this Report.
+Brief profile of the Directors proposed to be appointed / re-appointed and otherinformation as stipulated under Listing Regulations and Secretarial Standard 2 arefurnished in the Notice attached to this Report.

 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofthe provisions of Section 134(3)(c) of the Companies Act 2013 that: a. in the preparationof the annual financial statements for the year ended March 31 2017 the applicableaccounting standards have been followed along with proper explanation relating to materialdepartures if any;

-b. such accounting policies as mentioned in the Notes to the financial statements havebeen selected and applied consistently and judgments and estimates have been made thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company as at March 31 2016 and of the profit of the Company for the year ended onthat date;
+b. such accounting policies as mentioned in the Notes to the financial statements havebeen selected and applied consistently and judgments and estimates have been made thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company as at March 31 2017 and of the profit of the Company for the year ended onthat date;

 e. proper internal financial controls have been laid down and are being followed andthat such internal financial controls are adequate and are operating effectively; and

-f. proper systems were in place to ensure compliance with the provisions of allapplicable laws and these were adequate and operating effectively.
+f. proper systems were in place to ensure compliance with the provision of allapplicable laws and these were adequate and operating effectively.

-None of the Directors has any pecuniary relationships or transactions vis-a-visthe Company.
+None of the Directors has any pecuniary relationships or transactions with the Company.

-In terms of the provisions of Section 148 of the Companies Act 2013 read with theCompanies (Cost Records and Audit) Rules 2014 the Company is required to audit its CostAccounting records for the financial year 2016-17.
+In terms of the provisions of Section 148 of the Companies Act 2013 read with theCompanies (Cost Records and Audit) Rules 2014 the Company is required to audit its CostAccounting records for the financial year 2017-2018.
 The Board of Directors on therecommendation of the Audit Committee has appointed M/s.
-Kishore Bhatia & AssociatesCost Accountants to audit the cost accounts of the Company for the financial year 2016-17on a remuneration of ' 2 lacs.
-As required under the Companies Act 2013 aresolution seeking members approval for the remuneration payable to the Cost Auditor forms part ofthe Notice convening the Annual General Meeting for their ratification.
+Kishore Bhatia & AssociatesCost Accountants to audit the cost accounts of the Company for the financial year 2017-18on a remuneration of Rs 200000/-.
+As required under the Companies Act 2013 aresolution seeking members approval for the remuneration payable to the Cost Auditorforms part of the Notice convening the Annual General Meeting for their ratification.